VTON-IT: Virtual Try-On using Image Translation

 \section{Introduction}

 Research and Development on Virtual Try-On applications is getting popular as the fashion e-commerce market is rapidly growing.
 With a virtual try-on application, customers can try the desired cloth virtually before purchasing and sellers can benefit from an increased online marketplace.
 In addition, this application can reduce the uncertainty of size and appearance that most online shoppers are afraid of.
-Problems of traditional 3D-based virtual try-on are computational complexity, tedious hardware dependent data acquisition process and less user-friendly \cite{hauswiesner2011free}.
-Image based 2D virtual try-on application, if integrated into existing e-commerce or digital marketplace, will be more scalable and memory sufficient as compared to 3D approach.
+Problems of traditional 3D-based virtual try-on are computational complexity, tedious hardware-dependent data acquisition process, and less user-friendly \cite{hauswiesner2011free}.
+Image-based 2D virtual try-on applications, if integrated into existing e-commerce or digital marketplace, will be more scalable and memory efficient compared to the 3D approach.

-With the recent development in the GAN, Image-to-image translation on the conditional setting is possible \cite{isola2017image}.
-Improved discriminator and generation architecture made cross-domain high-resolution image translation possible \cite{high_resolution_image_syn}.
-Which makes transformation of styles and textures from one domain to another possible.
+In the recent advancements in GANs, image-to-image translation in the conditional setting has become possible \cite{isola2017image}.
+Improved discriminator and generation architectures have enabled cross-domain high-resolution image translation \cite{high_resolution_image_syn}, allowing for the transformation of styles and textures from one domain to another.